corpunWorld Corporal Punishment Research

 The Saudi Media Debates Flogging by the Saudi Religious Police

-Hundreds of Saudis are flogged every week, according to this January 2004 report from MEMRI, which gives a flavour of the debate going on inside the country.
+Hundreds of Saudis were flogged every week, according to this January 2004 report from MEMRI, which gives a flavour of the debate inside the country at that time.

 Another Amnesty International report (1998).
 Scroll down to "Migrant workers in Saudi Arabia" for a first-person description of a Filipino woman's judicial caning.